CSS Custom Highlight API Module Level 1

 4.1.
 The Custom Highlight Pseudo-element: ::highlight()

-The ::highlight(<custom-highlight-name>) pseudo-element (also known as the custom highlight pseudo-element) represents the portion of a document that is being contained or partially contained in all the ranges of the registered custom highlight with the custom highlight name <custom-highlight-name>, if any. <custom-highlight-name> must be a valid CSS <ident-token>.
+The ::highlight() pseudo-element (also known as the custom highlight pseudo-element) represents the portion of a document that is being contained or partially contained in all the ranges of the registered custom highlight with the custom highlight name specified as its argument.

 4.2.
 Processing Model